daltonma/2024-coding-club-Web-development-1/README.md

-This is where you will be submiting your assignments.
+This is where you will be submitting your assignments.
 Please copy your code to the file named buttons.elm